 School classes, Boy and Girl Scouts, clubs, homeschool groups, retirement communities, and other organizations can sign up for an educational program to enjoy online.

 Oak View's educational programming offers opportunities for students to learn about important parts of North Carolina's diverse agricultural past through the lives and experiences of 19th and 20th century farmers.
 Our educators lead engaging and interactive virtual presentations, providing your students with a deeper understanding of the lives of all people, free and enslaved, landowner and landless, who lived and worked at Oak View before and after the Civil War.

 Explore daily work done in and around the farm's kitchen and how kitchen chores have changed over time.
 Through an engaging presentation in the 1825 plank kitchen, students will discover the story of Eliza Hutchings, an enslaved woman who worked for the Williams family, and how she built a life after Emancipation.
 By learning more about changes over time in daily work done in and around the farm's kitchen, students will understand how Eliza created a home and took care of her family.

 Our virtual field trips are live, Oak View educator-led presentations.
 The program lasts about 30 minutes long and encourages students to think critically about the past.

 There is no fee for virtual field trips.
 We recommend scheduling one program session per class, and we can offer multiple dates, times and program sessions to best fit your needs.

 Our virtual programs use Zoom or Google Meet.
 Students will need internet access and either a computer, tablet or phone to join the presentation.

-Each program comes with its own activity packet, offered in both PDF and Google Classroom-ready formats, to digitally extend the program content with additional informational videos and activities.
+The program also comes with its own activity packet, offered in both PDF and Google Classroom-ready formats, to digitally extend the program content with additional informational videos and activities.